Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Choosing Perennials for Dry Sunny Locations

-It makes good sense from an ecological standpoint, too.
+And it goes without saying that It makes good sense from an ecological standpoint, too, given climate change.

 Drought resistant perennial: pink yarrow (achillea)